spotinst/help/src/docs/ocean/features/vm-selection-aks.md

  <ol style="list-style-type: lower-alpha;">
   <li>Select an option.</li>
   <li>If you selected the Automatic option, click Save to complete the procedure.
-Otherwise, if you selected Advanced VM Size Selection, continue.</li>
+Otherwise, if you selected **Advanced VM Size Selection**, continue.</li>
   <li>In the VM Selection list, view each VM type's currently selected size, vCPU, Memory (GiB), and GPU units. </li>
  </ol>